- INCOMING MSBS STUDENTS

 BPG Office: CCE 3rd Floor, Lobby

-The four core courses are listed below (in the order usually taken).
+THE FOUR BPG CORE COURSES REQUIRED FOR THE CERTIFICATE ARE: (in the order usually taken).
 These courses are required to obtain a Certificate in Bioinformatics & Biomarkers:

 1. BIPG 5100/7100 - Fundamentals of Bioinformatics and Proteomics/Genomics (Fall Course)